geekcoding101/get_rid_of_dup/README.md

 **Mode 2: Cross-Directory Duplicate Detection**

+As the name suggested, it takes two folders as input.
+Use one as the base directory, means all duplicates will come out from the other directory.

 Two steps required:

-1. Generate checksums.txt by using `checksum` option:
+1. Generate checksums.txt by using `checksum` option, `./comp ` is the folder duplicates will be addressed and deleted:

 ```
 python get_rid_of_dup.py checksum --base-dir ./base ./comp --max-width 50   --verbose --exclude "*.DS_Store"
 ```

-2. Based on `checksums.txt` which generated from above, deleting files:
+2. Based on `checksums.txt` (in current folder) which generated from above, deleting files:

 ```
 python get_rid_of_dup.py delete --base-dir ./base ./comp --max-width 50   --verbose --exclude "*.DS_Store"